631-727-2180 Ext. 205

-Restructured an operating strategy for the largest over the road mail carrier following a series of acquisitions, and created, as well as executed as lead negotiator a national bargaining strategy to change historic collective bargaining relationships and operating culture, implicating simultaneous Service Contract Act and NLRA adherence.
-Jeff successfully negotiated pattern-making collective bargaining agreements, which improved the carrier’s competitive position for future government contracts.
-Not one proceeding before any regulatory authority or court, including before the NLRB, EEOC, and DOL resulted in an adverse outcome.
+- Restructured an operating strategy for the largest over-the-road mail carrier following a series of acquisitions and, as lead negotiator, created and executed a national bargaining strategy to change historic collective bargaining relationships and operating culture, implicating simultaneous Service Contract Act and NLRA adherence.
+He successfully negotiated pattern-making collective bargaining agreements, which improved the carrier’s competitive position for future government contracts.
+Not one proceeding before any regulatory authority or court, including before the NLRB, EEOC, and DOL, resulted in an adverse outcome.

-Created and executed a collective bargaining strategy as lead negotiator involving the hospitality industry, involving the certain work central to the industry covered by the collective bargaining agreement.
-He was able to convert the internal workplace into a real estate transaction on behalf of a third party allowing for the outsourcing of the work historically performed on the premises.
+- Created and executed a collective bargaining strategy as lead negotiator for the hospitality industry, involving the certain work central to the industry covered by the collective bargaining agreement.
+He was able to convert the internal workplace into a real estate transaction on behalf of a third party, allowing for the outsourcing of the work historically performed on the premises.
 Not one proceeding before any regulatory authority resulted in an adverse outcome.

-Designed the structural elements of a web based “last mile” transportation providers and brokers to ensure independent contractor status to avoid wage-hour liability and litigation.
+- Designed the structural elements of Web-based “last mile” transportation providers and brokers to ensure independent contractor status to avoid wage-hour liability and litigation.

-Negotiate, implement and monitor various multi-union PLAs on behalf of investor and construction enterprises within the solar energy and construction industry.
+- Negotiated, implemented and monitored various multi-union PLAs on behalf of investor and construction enterprises within the solar energy and construction industries.

 INTELLECTUAL PROPERTY/COMMERCIAL LITIGATION

-Mr. Pagano is Contributing Editor of the Developing Labor Law, and a lecturer for the American Management Association and the Institute for Applied Management and Law, Inc. He served as counsel to the general counsel, National Labor Relations Board, Region 9, Cincinnati, Ohio.
-Mr. Pagano has participated in various speaking forums, including the National Policy Conference sponsored by the National Mediation Board concerning the globalization of collective bargaining under the RLA in the airline industry, National Armored Car Association, and the Independent Armored Car Association, and he has testified before Congress.
+Mr. Pagano is Contributing Editor of Developing Labor Law and a lecturer for the American Management Association and the Institute for Applied Management and Law, Inc. He served as counsel to the general counsel of the National Labor Relations Board, Region 9, Cincinnati, Ohio.
+Mr. Pagano has participated in various speaking forums, including the National Policy Conference, sponsored by the National Mediation Board, concerning the globalization of collective bargaining under the RLA in the airline industry, the National Armored Car Association, and the Independent Armored Car Association.
+He has also testified before Congress.